ABOUT

 ARTIST STATEMENT

-My creative practice combines my background as a fiber artist, my work as an activist, and my personal experiences of migration across the US, Europe, and Asia.
-Lately, I have been trying to understand my position as an immigrant from a formerly colonized country, here now because of U.S. imperialism, used in the project of settler colonialism to occupy indigenous land.
-My goal is to investigate how this position and my work can move towards decolonization, both metaphorical and literal.
+I use this work to deconstruct my position as an immigrant from a formerly colonized country, living in the U.S. as a result of imperialism, used in the project of settler colonialism to occupy indigenous land and as a middle agent in racial capitalism.
+My goal is to investigate how this position and my work can move towards decolonization and liberation for all living things.